e-gov/ory-hydra/internal/httpclient-next/docs/ConsentRequestSession.md

 UnsetAccessToken ensures that no value is present for AccessToken, not even an explicit nil

+### GetConsentRememberFor

+`func (o *ConsentRequestSession) GetConsentRememberFor() int64`

+GetConsentRememberFor returns the ConsentRememberFor field if non-nil, zero value otherwise.

+### GetConsentRememberForOk

+`func (o *ConsentRequestSession) GetConsentRememberForOk() (*int64, bool)`

+GetConsentRememberForOk returns a tuple with the ConsentRememberFor field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConsentRememberFor

+`func (o *ConsentRequestSession) SetConsentRememberFor(v int64)`

+SetConsentRememberFor sets ConsentRememberFor field to given value.

+### HasConsentRememberFor

+`func (o *ConsentRequestSession) HasConsentRememberFor() bool`

+HasConsentRememberFor returns a boolean if a field has been set.

 ### GetIdToken

 `func (o *ConsentRequestSession) GetIdToken() interface{}`